British & Gurkhas:

-- Amar Singh Thapa on 28 November, 1815 signed the “Sugauli Treaty” with British Major General David Ochterlony for respectable & safe return of himself and his son Ranzor Singh who was protecting the Jytakh fort to Nepal.
+- Amar Singh Thapa on 28 November, 1815 signed the “Sugauli Treaty” with British Major General David Ochterlony for respectable and safe return of himself and his son Ranzor Singh to Nepal, who was protecting the Jaythak fort.

 - According to this treaty Gurkhas were provided safe passage to go back to Nepal and were allowed to take away their own personal properties.

 - The British had given a 15 day ultimatum to Nepal to ratify a treaty but the points of the treaty were very difficult for Nepal to ratify quickly.
 The delay provided the excuse for the British to commence the second military campaign against Nepal.

 - Again on 2 December 1815 ‘treaty of Sugauli’ was signed and ratified on 4 March 1816, between the East India Company and King of Nepal following the Anglo-Nepalese War in the years 1814-16.

 - The signatory for Nepal was Raj Guru Gajraj Mishra aided by Chandra Sekher Upadhayaya and the signatory for the Company was Col. Paris Bradshaw.

 Read also: District Wise History of Himachal Pradesh

 Liked the article?
 We’re a non-profit website.
 Make a donation and help us build our work.